istio/istio.io/content/en/docs/ops/deployment/requirements/index.md

 In order to support these cases, follow the [Explicit protocol selection](/docs/ops/configuration/traffic-management/protocol-selection/#explicit-protocol-selection) steps to declare the protocol of the application as `TCP`.

-The following ports are known to be commonly carry server first protocols, and are automatically assumed to be `TCP`:
+The following ports are known to commonly carry server first protocols, and are automatically assumed to be `TCP`:

 |Protocol|Port|
 |--------|----|